shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

 ### Noise Scheduler (Forward Process) - module.py

 In this process, we build more gradually noisy images to be inputted into our model.
 Here, noise-levels/varianes are pre-computed and we sample each timestep image separately (Sums of Gaussians = Gaussian).
-The output of the noisy images can be seen as follows (code referenced from https://colab.research.google.com/drive/1sjy9odlSSy0RBVgMTgP7s99NXsqglsUL):

 The precomputed values can be seen in the module.py section in utils.py The diffusion noising code can be found in the noise scheduler section in module.py